Marvin-N/Marvin-N/README.md

 ## 💬 Ask Me About
 Feel free to ask me about:
-- Web development best practices \n
+- Web development best practices
-JavaScript and TypeScript
+- JavaScript and TypeScript
-Full Stack development
+- Full Stack development
-Solving coding challenges
+- Solving coding challenges

 ## 📫 How to Reach Me
 You can reach me via:

-LinkedIn: www.linkedin.com/in/marvin-ngalle-11685421b
+- LinkedIn: www.linkedin.com/in/marvin-ngalle-11685421b
-Email: marvinngalle34@gmail.com
+- Email: marvinngalle34@gmail.com
 ## ⚡ Fun Fact
 I once raced a cheetah in my dreams and won! 🏃‍♂️🐆